 What you can expect to see / experience when you come to an APF monthly reading or staged reading?

-Each month, A Public Fit will present a public reading of a compelling script.
+Regularly throughout our season, A Public Fit presents public readings of compelling scripts.
 Some of the readings will incorporate a modicum more staging than others, which will follow a more traditional “table read” style.
 Following the readings, audiences are encouraged to remain and participate in APF’s BUZZZ – a discussion of the play, its themes, imagery, history and impact (and, frankly, anything else you care to talk about!)
 The BUZZZ offers insight into the minds of directors, performers, playwrights and designers and has become an integral part of APF’s downtown mission.